0xsuryansh/searchNBAMonorepo/README.md

-This is commit implemented average_similarity
+This is commit implemented average_similarity with cosine similarity